 In addition, Digital Citizenship maintains and implements Walmart’s global data incident response policies for reporting and addressing any actual or suspected data incidents in a timely and lawful manner.
 The policies are supported by data breach notification and regulatory reporting guidelines and standards.

-Training: We also have mandatory trainings for our associates to understand the policies relevant for their functions and business units, and we engage business leaders to implement the policies through functional business processes, practices and tools.
+Training: We also have required trainings for our associates to understand the policies relevant to their functions and business units, and we engage business leaders to implement the policies through functional business processes, practices, and tools.
 Associates failing to comply with these policies are subject to potential disciplinary action, up to and including termination.

 Walmart’s Enterprise Risk Management process incorporates cybersecurity risk, with the CISO responsible for management.
-The CISO makes regular reports to Walmart’s executive leadership team, Disclosure Committee, and SOX Committee on the status of our cybersecurity programs.
+The CISO makes regular reports to Walmart’s executive leadership team and Disclosure Committee on the status of our cybersecurity programs.

 Walmart’s Information Security department (InfoSec) supports the CISO and seeks to ensure the protection of information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide confidentiality, integrity, and availability.
-InfoSec’s goal is to keep Walmart secure by helping associates understand and follow Walmart directives, ensuring the company is complying with regulatory and industry requirements and following best practices, and reporting and responding to suspicious activity.
+InfoSec’s goal is to keep Walmart secure by taking a proactive approach; it helps associates understand and follow Walmart directives, ensures the company is complying with regulatory and industry requirements and following best practices, and reports and responds to suspicious activity.

-Walmart’s information security program is based on the National Institute of Standards and Technology Framework for Improving Critical Infrastructure Cybersecurity.
+Walmart’s information security program is based on the National Institute of Standards and Technology Framework for Improving Critical Infrastructure Cybersecurity (NIST-CSF).
 The program includes policies and standards to keep information secure.
 The Information Security Program Management policy is the foundation of Walmart’s information security program.
 The policy applies everywhere Walmart data is stored or processed- within Walmart and outside it- and speaks to the security requirements for assessments, account, and device security; personnel security; and awareness and training.
-Additional policies cover the key elements of the NIST framework.
+Additional policies cover the key elements of the NIST-CSF framework.
 These policies include escalation processes that associates can follow should they notice something suspicious; associates are required to report known or suspected violations of the policies.
 Policy violations may result in disciplinary action up to and including termination or legal action.